castai/docs/docs/guides/start-saving-quickly.md

 ## Enable policies

-1. **Enabled Node deletion** policy - this policy will remove nodes without pods (ignores daemonSets).
+1. **Enabled Node deletion** policy - this policy will remove nodes without pods (ignores DaemonSets).

 2. **Enable Unscheduled Pod** policy - it will make sure that you always have the capacity in the cluster to run pods.
 The Unscheduled
 Pod policy will provision a new node when required, taking no more than 2-3 minutes.

-3. **Adjust headroom %** for migration purposes - each node adds overhead through daemonSets, also more smaller nodes means that more pods won't find their destination on the same node (added latency).
+3. **Adjust headroom %** for migration purposes - each node adds overhead through DaemonSets, also more smaller nodes means that more pods won't find their destination on the same node (added latency).
 So ideally, one should have nodes that are as large as possible, but 5-6 nodes minimum (for below 200 CPUs cluster) for good SLA and adequate capacity distribution for the lifecycle process (upgrades, patching).
 Take the number from Available Savings - this is the total amount of nodes you should have in the optimized state.

 ![](start-saving-quickly/amount_of_nodes.png)

 ```
-headroom percentage = 100 / Amount_of_Nodes_in_suggest_optimased_state+1
+headroom percentage = 100 / Amount_of_Nodes_in_suggested_optimized_state+1
 ```

 In the Policies tab, it should look like this: